-Besides citronella grass being successful at repelling mosquitoes and insects, it has other valuable features.
-Citronella grass is a great ingredient in medicine, as it relieves migraines, tension, and even depression.
-Not only that, citronella oil can be a great help when trying to reduce fever or as a muscle relaxer.
+Besides being successful at repelling mosquitoes and insects, citronella has additional valuable features.
+Citronella grass is a great ingredient in medicine as it relieves migraines, tension, and even depression.
+Not only that, citronella oil can help when trying to reduce fever or as a muscle relaxer.

-The citronella plants can be placed in direct sunlight and are tolerable to it.
-But they do prefer and will grow better in a slightly shaded area, which receives six to eight hours of sunlight per day.
-So, even if you are growing the citronella plant indoors, you should make sure that the sun rays can reach the plant every day, or as often as possible.
+You can place citronella plants in direct sunlight, which they will tolerate.
+But they do prefer and will grow better in a slightly shaded area with six to eight hours of sunlight per day.
+So, even if you’re growing your citronella plant indoors, you should make sure that the sun can reach the plant every day or as often as possible.

-Similarly, if you are keeping the plant indoors, the dry air might be causing the citronella grass to dry out faster, so it will need more water.
-Therefore, if you have a lot of sunlight or if the air is comparably dry you will have to water the grass plant as often as once a day.
+Similarly, if you’re keeping the plant indoors, the dry air might make the citronella grass dry out faster.
+This means it will need more water.
+So, if you have a lot of sunlight or if the air is comparably dry, you’ll have to water the grass as much as once per day.